Sitecore-Hackathon/2025-Coreshift/README.md

 We have two separate repositories:

-1. **NPM Package Repository** - Contains the actual package hosted on NPM.
+1. **NPM Package Repository** - Contains the actual package hosted on NPM. link: https://www.npmjs.com/package/sitecore-search-with-google-map
-2. **Demo Repository** - A Next.js site showcasing how to integrate and use the package.
+2. **Demo Repository** - A Next.js site showcasing how to integrate and use the package. link: https://integration-with-package.vercel.app/

 ## Features